LearnTeachCode/intro-javascript-class/week-2/2-2-persistent-data.md

   1. The version from above (using only browser memory): https://dragon-defeater-v1-finished.glitch.me/
   2. This new version using the Web Storage API: https://dragon-defeater-v1-localstorage.glitch.me/

-Try refreshing the web page for both versions.
-See the difference? *Pretty cool, isn't it?*

 **Discuss:**

+  1. What happens if you refresh the page in your web browser, or if you *close* the page and reopen it?
+  2. What if you close your web browser entirely -- what do you think will happen?
+Test it and find out!
+  3. What if you turned off your computer entirely, turned it back on, and went back to the web page?
+What do you think would happen?
+(You don't need to test it right now.)
-  1. Will this new version of the game remember your information if you switch between your computer and your phone, or between different computers?
+  4. Will this new version of the game remember your information if you switch between your computer and your phone, or between different computers?
 Why or why not?
-  2. What if you stay on the same computer but play the game in different web browsers?
+  5. What if you stay on the same computer but play the game in different web browsers?
 Will the game still keep track of your data?
 Why or why not?
-  3. How can we make that information available across multiple computers and devices?
+  6. How can we make that information available across multiple computers and devices?
 What extra technologies might we need?

 <br/>